jrfnl/clearPHP/_rules/good-practices/no-php4-class-syntax.md

 {% endhighlight %}

 It is recommended to avoid PHP 4 class syntax altogether, as it has been replaced by new and more powerful syntaxes.
-It is considered obsolete and backward compatible support may be dropped at some point in the future
+It is considered obsolete and backward compatible support may be dropped at some point in the future.

 ### Rule Details